UBC-DSCI/introduction-to-datascience-python/source/reading.md

 ```

 After opening the connection, everything looks and behaves almost identically
-to when we were using an SQLite database in R. For example, we can again use
+to when we were using an SQLite database in Python.
+For example, we can again use
-`dbListTables` to find out what tables are in the `can_mov_db` database:
+`table_names` to find out what tables are in the `can_mov_db` database:

 ```
 tables = conn_mov_data.table_names()